-These specific learning disabilities are described by current legislation as 'any mental illness, personality disorder, learning disability however caused or manifested'.
-It also includes people with acquired brain injury, autistic spectrum disorder and people suffering from dementia.
+These specific mental disorders are described by current legislation as 'any mental illness, personality disorder, learning disability however caused or manifested'.
+It also includes people with acquired brain injury, autistic spectrum disorder and people who have dementia.

 An Appropriate Adult can be present at every stage of an investigation, including searches, interviews, medical examinations, the taking of forensic samples, fingerprinting, photographing, identity parades and court proceedings.

 In 2015, following a successful pilot of our service model, we secured the contract to deliver the Appropriate Adult Service across Ayrshire.
 We are now contracted to provide this service in Ayrshire until October 2024.

 We have a team of highly experienced professionals from backgrounds such as Social Services, Health, Education and Justice.
 Delivering our own bespoke training we ensure that they remain competent and up to date with current developments.

 We have been supported by an experienced retired consultant psychiatrist who had been employed as such by NHS Ayrshire and Arran until 2012, latterly fulfilling the role of Clinical Director, Mental Health Services.

 For enquiries and more information, please Contact Us